Azure-Samples/service-fabric-aad-helpers/README.md

 ### Update an existing Azure Ad Application
 Update an existing Azure Ad Application to migrate the web redirect URIs to SPA redirect URIs.
 This will update the Application registration by moving any web redirect URIs that contain the port(by default 19080) to SPA redirect URIs and ensuring they end with /Explorer/index.html
+The webApplicationId can be found in azure portal by checking the Application (client) ID section of the app registration essentials or the ClusterApplication section of your cluster's  azureActiveryDirectory section of your arm template.
 ```PowerShell
 .\UpdateApplication.ps1.ps1 -webApplicationId 86d35e4b-1aa6-4f3c-b0dc-6f007a1f49e8